Nate Dailey

 Explanatory variables:

-Each of the following variables includes a zoomed-in view of a small subset of structures, shown to convey the typical range and spatial variability of each metric.
+The two following variables include subsets of the AOI, shown to convey the typical range and spatial variability of each metric.
+Plots are from the Palisades Fire study area.

 Structure density